“The Road to Shambala” (Three Dog Night)

 SESSION 4: HAPPINESS

 I’ll start with that which we’re all interested in, all right?
 The word that I like best for our subject is happiness.
 When we analyze that which everyone is seeking or looking for, it is happiness, right?
 And when you find God, your Self, that turns out to be the ultimate happiness.
 When we seek and find the full truth, the absolute truth, again that turns out to be the ultimate happiness.
-We’re all seeking the greatest good for ourselves.
-The ultimate good turns out to be the ultimate happiness.
-Every being is seeking freedom and the complete freedom or liberation is nothing but the ultimate happiness.
+We’re all seeking the greatest good for ourselves; the ultimate good turns out to be the ultimate happiness.
+Every being is seeking freedom, and complete freedom or liberation is nothing but the ultimate happiness.

 The third thing we can and should know is that, according to natural truth, God alone is the sole fount and vein of all goodness, essential truth and comfort, and whatever is not God has of itself a natural bitterness, discomfort and unhappiness, and adds nothing to the goodness which is from God and is God, but rather lessens, dims and hides the sweetness, joy and comfort that God gives. – Meister Eckhart (Walshe, “The Book of Divine Comfort”)